mamewotoko/malarm/README.md

 * add preference to avoid network access from web viewer
   * add network preference, disable/enable
   * e.g. display photo
-* fix bugs
-  * long press set alarm button
-    -> rotate
-    -> then notification disappears but alarm is set
-  * alarm set
-    -> pause music from menu
-    -> notification title is incorrect
 * show music title as a notification, not filename
 * add play button on volume preference to check volume
 * show mark on playing music in playlist preference